Archive – The Way Forward

 In 2019, the BUMC Lead Team distributed a survey that was available to the congregation to share their views regarding the debate over human sexuality in the United Methodist Church.
 No final conclusions can or should be made regarding the survey results in terms of representing the sentiments of all BUMC.
 This survey acted primarily as a listening, communication tool.
 A summary of the survey responses was compiled by a team tasked with coding the qualitative responses into a format that could be summarized.

-The Discernment Team is conducting Listening Sessions with various groups in our church to hear your thoughts and concerns as well as answer questions.
-If your group would like to request a listening session, please contact Susan Graham before March 15.
+The Discernment Team conducted Listening Sessions with various groups in our church to hear thoughts and concerns as well as answer questions.

 - Wesley Fellowship Group

 - BUMC Clergy